ic3dwtf/solvr/README.md

 ## information
 - marks mines in **red**
 - marks safe spots in **green**
-- solves basic constraints and combinatorics
+- solves with constraints and combinatorics
 - overlays mines and safe spots on board
 - 1920 x 1080 only
 - don't use in full-screen